IMPORTANT – Please read before completing application form for access to health records

 Completed applications should be sent to: GPS Healthcare, 198 Tanworth Lane, Shirley, Solihull, B90 4DD

 6. WHAT HAPPENS NEXT?

-Once we receive your completed form and fee, we will locate the records, prepare the required copy and obtain the Doctor’s authority to release them.
+Once we receive your completed form, we will locate the records, prepare the required copy and obtain the Doctor’s authority to release them.